Lakeview Surgery Center and its organized health care arrangement

 HEALTH CARE OPERATIONS.
 Health care operations are the uses and disclosures of information that are necessary to run the surgery center and to make sure that all of our patients receive quality care.
+If State law requires, we will obtain your permission prior to disclosing your health information to other providers or health insurance companies for their health care operations.
+In some cases, we will furnish other qualified parties with your health information for their health care operations.
 For example, we may use medical information to review our treatment and services, and to evaluate the performance of our staff and physicians in caring for you.
-We may use your name and address to send you a newsletter or a patient satisfaction survey.
-We will get your written consent before making disclosures to others outside the facility for health care operations purposes.
+We may use your name and address to send you a patient satisfaction survey.

 FACILITY DIRECTORY.
 While you are a patient, your name, location in the Facility, general condition (e.g., fair, serious, etc.), may be given to friends, family, or a member of the clergy.
 You have the right to request that your name not be included in the directory.

 FRIENDS AND FAMILY.
 We may disclose your location or general condition to a family member, your personal representative or another person identified by you.
 If any of these individuals are involved in your care or payment for care, we may also discuss such health information as is directly relevant to their involvement.
 We will only release this information if you agree, are given the opportunity to object and do not, or if in our professional judgment, it would be in the best interest to allow the person to receive the information or act on your behalf.
 In addition, if you are unavailable, incapacitated or in an emergency situation, we may disclose limited information to these persons if we determine in our professional judgment that we believe it is in your best interest.
 We may also disclose your information to an entity assisting in disaster relief efforts so that your family or individual responsible for your care may be notified of your location and condition.